usaid-cs/yesterday-i-learned/random.md

 1. Any personal project is a good personal project if [it has a gif demo in the readme](https://thehftguy.com/2016/10/24/heres-how-to-make-a-good-github-project-for-your-resume/).
 Apart from you and your own self esteem, no one cares about your code.
 1. A good point depdendency injection has over imports is that [injected depdendencies do not need full paths declared](https://stackoverflow.com/questions/32365877/why-use-dependency-injection-when-you-can-import-a-java-class), so you can swap these dependencies with different implementations however you like.
 1. [Sci-Hub](http://www.sciencemag.org/news/2017/07/sci-hub-s-cache-pirated-papers-so-big-subscription-journals-are-doomed-data-analyst) is the world's library of pirated scientific journals.
 It's great.
-1. Quite a bit of rural Australia is [still farmland](http://i.imgur.com/PZSiEJU.jpg).
 1. The Titanic broke inwards (crushed at the middle), but the movie depicted it as breaking outwards (middle separated).
 1. Women in burqas often report vitamin D deficiency.
 1. The Louisiana Purchase was more of a "if you don't sell it, we will just invade that land and take it anyway" kind of deal.